Less Clutter On The Air

 There’s been an interesting discussion on the UK Bloggers discussion list today regarding online advertising and if it’s appropriate in the blogging world.

 I need to put my position into context.
 I came to the web (and, therefore, to employment) because I truly believe that personal publishing can empower people.
-To me the pull of the medium was access to views and interests outside the mainstream.
+To me, the pull of the medium was access to views and interests outside the mainstream.
 The ability to publish what you had to say without an editor’s red pen.
-That doesn’t mean that you can ignore laws of the land but, within an existing legal framework, it is relatively easy and cheap to publish.
-It’s not easy to guarantee the audience but that’s a different story.
-The message is out there and that’s a starting point (and should be a right in a democratic society).
+That doesn’t mean that you can ignore laws of the land, but within an existing legal framework, it is relatively easy and cheap to publish.
+It’s not easy to guarantee the audience, but that’s a different story.
+The message is out there, and that’s a starting point (and should be a right in a democratic society).
 This is a good thing.

 I also believe there is a need for a commercial web.
-The fact that we buy things online, read content paid for by subscription or advertising etc. helps pay for the infrastructure that allows the rest of us to publish.
-The commercial web is a good thing too.
+The fact that we buy things online, read content paid for by subscription or advertising, etc., helps pay for the infrastructure that allows the rest of us to publish.
+The commercial web is a good thing, too.

-Advertising is also a good thing, it pays for things so I don’t have to.
+Advertising is also a good thing; it pays for things, so I don’t have to.
 I’ve made a career out of working in advertising-related industries.
 I have no objection to advertising.

 The idealist in me thinks the freedom to publish personal opinion shouldn’t be mixed with commercial interests.
-The realist believes people have to pay for server space and bandwidth so a little commercial involvement may help allow people publish what they want to say.
-Thus the two are intertwined.
+The realist believes people have to pay for server space and bandwidth, so a little commercial involvement may help allow people publish what they want to say.
+Thus, the two are intertwined.

-UPDATE 10 March 2003: Tom Coates – who sparked the discussion – wrote (as always) a great piece on this subject.
+UPDATE 10 March 2003: Tom Coates– who sparked the discussion – wrote (as always) a great piece on this subject.

 Cookie Me